italy-dude/GUIDB-GUID-Breve/README.md

   - Base64 GUIDs contain 0,O,o symbols which could be confusing and also 1,l, GUID-B doesn't
   - Base64 GUIDs have no error detection as opposed to GUID-B's

+###Installation###

+This project was created with NetBeans 8 and is a maven project, so it should be a matter of opening it with NetBeans and running the GUIDB main method.

+###Uses###

+It has been used for outputting meaningful tags for errors which could then be traced back to the code, it's been used for quickly searching documents and relations among them, basically whenever a GUID is needed this shorter and more compact version has been used.

+###Versioning###

+Git was used for versioning.
+For the versions available, see the tags on this repository.

+###Authors###